What Is a Skin Graft?

 Skin Graft Healing

-After the surgery, your doctor will give you aftercare instructions for the graft site and donor site.
+After the surgery, your doctor will give you skin graft aftercare instructions for the graft site and donor site.
 Unless your doctor says otherwise, you should keep the skin graft dry and try to avoid sunlight on the skin graft area.
 You’ll likely need to avoid activities that could stretch the graft site for up to four weeks.

 Additional Skin Graft Aftercare Instructions